spatialthoughts/qgis-tutorials/source/docs/3/calculating_raster_area.rst

 .. note::

-	Historically, the suggested approach for calculating areas for rasters was to convert the raster to a vector layer and use vector area calculation techniques.
+	Historically the suggested approach for calculating areas for rasters was to convert the raster to a vector layer and use vector area calculation techniques.
 This approach is quite computationally intensive and error-prone.
-The suggested approach is to use the processing tool **Raster layer unique values report** which can directly compute the pixel areas.
+The recommended approach is to use the processing tool **Raster layer unique values report** which can directly compute the pixel areas.
 If you have a layer with many polygons and need areas for each of them, you can use the **Zonal histogram** tool to get pixel counts for each class and then multiply it with the area of each pixel.

 Overview of the task
 --------------------